saebyulpark/MCIC/README.md

 The tutorial provides a step-by-step guide to these processes, using practical examples of two songs and includes code for the modified Tversky Measure to compute individual element scores.

-For an in-depth analysis of our findings and methodology, please refer to the full paper and Supplementary Document, which includes additional case studies, transcription details, and weight statistics.
+Please refer to the full paper for an in-depth analysis of our findings and methodology (link to be provided).

 ## Dataset Description